 The fabrics on the Bumbleride make me purr.
 They are made with 100% recycled plastic bottles spun into polyester.
 The black color is made with a special solution dye process that reduces water use, water pollution, energy used and improves fade resistance.
 Yeeeah.

 The seat itself is 19” tall, which is average for a jogger.
 While the max weight limit is 65 lbs, I’d be surprised if you can fit a child (height-wise) who is heavier than 55 lbs or so.
-Although, new for 2018/2019, Bumbleride increased the canopy height by 1.5″ resulting in more headroom for older children.
+Although, a few years ago, Bumbleride increased the canopy height by 1.5″ resulting in more headroom for older children.

 For reference sake, with the previous model, Lucie, who is 6 years old (at time of publish), about 50 lbs and on the tall side for her age, barely fits (shown above, right).
 Alice, my almost 4-year-old (at time of publish), fits perfectly (shown above, left).
 Oliver, my 16-lb dummy son, was happy as well and didn’t make a peep (LOL).
 Again, this is on par (size-wise) with the other popular joggers.
 It also has an adjustable leg rest for older infants.